Savannah Prez Flaunts Gym-Honed Figure In Sexy Workout Set

 Savannah pulled her long, brunette tresses back in a high ponytail that cascaded down her shoulder and back.
 She appeared to be wearing a bombshell application of makeup, which seemed to include eyeliner, mascara, blush, defined brows, and mascara.

-The photo has already been a hit with fans in its short time live and it has already amassed over 16,000 likes and well over 130 comments from her adoring followers.
+The photo has already been a hit with fans in its short time live, and already amassing over 16,000 likes and well over 130 comments from her adoring followers.
 Many social media users commented on the product that Savannah was promoting while countless others raved over her gym-honed figure.

 “OBSESSED!
 Girl your killing it,” one follower gushed with a series of heart-eye emoji.